Confederation Liberty and Independence: Ideology and position

 Confederation Liberty and Independence is positioned on the far right on the political spectrum.
 It is also considered to be a part of the radical right.

 Its ideology includes support for numerous right-wing populist ideas.
 It has presented a hardline opposition stance to the European Union, and has criticized its and Law and Justice's policies towards immigration, calling for harder stances against legal immigration instead.
 It is also socially conservative, and anti-feminist, it also supports total ban on abortion, and supports the traditional family model.
 It has also expressed xenophobic views, and has openly provided support for antisemitism.
 When it first ran in the 2019 European Parliament election, Sławomir Mentzen said: "We don't want Jews, homosexuals, abortion, taxes and the European Union."
 He has since tried to distance himself from this.
 During the COVID-19 pandemic, it has also spread misinformation about COVID-19 and opposed laws that were implemented by the government.

 Unlike the Law and Justice, its economic position is orientated towards economic liberalism, and it is considered strongly pro-free market.
 It is Polish nationalist, and has also been described as national-liberal.
 In its program, they have stated their goal "to turn Poland into a ethnocracy and culturally homogenous nation built around traditionalist-Catholic principles".
 It has also expressed nativist sentiment.

 The party has supported weapons, financial aid and diplomatic support for Ukraine following the 2022 Russian invasion of Ukraine, but argued that these should be conditioned on contracts for postwar rebuilding being guaranteed to Polish companies.
+It is strongly critical of the European Union, arguing that Poland “has been harassed by EU bureaucrats" and that the EU forces an agenda detrimental to Poland in climate, agriculture, and migration policies.
+The party calls for national independence and self-sufficiency in foreign matters, criticizing Polish dependency on NATO.
+Confederation stated that Ukraine is a source of “unfair competition” for Poland, and advocates stricter border security, opposing immigration from Ukraine as well as other countries outside of the European Union.